Best CRM Software Tools & Systems 2023 (Top 15 Comparison)

 What does a good CRM look like?

 A CRM should have a simple and intuitive look and feel.
 There shouldn’t be too much information clutter in analytics dashboards.
-When a CRM platform is clean and minimal, it’s much easiest to learn and use.
+When a CRM platform is clean and minimal, it’s much easier to learn and use.
 This is key for tracking leads and not missing any sales opportunities.

 What is CRM maintenance?

 Customer relationship management software needs maintenance.
 This means cleaning up your data.
-Some CRMs can de-duplicate contacts or tasks, and highlight where information is missing.
+Some CRMs can de-duplicate customers or tasks, and highlight where information is missing.
 CRM maintenance can also sort out opportunities in your pipeline.
 This lets you prioritize big deals or leads with high chances of conversion.